MatPizzolo/Inception/README.md

 # `Inception`

-This repository contains a compact infrastructure built on Docker and Docker-Compose, encompassing a robust LEMP Stack (Nginx, MariaDB, PHP) configuration to efficiently deploy WordPress.
+A compact infrastructure built on Docker and Docker-Compose, encompassing a robust LEMP Stack (Nginx, MariaDB, PHP) configuration to efficiently deploy WordPress.
 The setup adheres to specific guidelines, offering a hands-on approach to system administration through Docker utilization.

 [Subject](img/en.subject.pdf)